yachnytskyi/go-blog-platform/README.md

 gRPC**

 Hexagonal architecture, manual dependency injection and abstract factory are implemented in the project.
-We have a script in Makefile that allows you to launch the project.

 ## Initializing
 `config/yaml/v1/dev.application.example.yaml` file is provided you as an example of your own config settings,